mray0256-jpg/pirate-ship-demo/README.md

   To finish the buouyancy script, the heights of the ship's buouys and the water's buouys were compared, and a force was added.
 Similarly, the heights of the buouys relative to each other was compared to rotate the ship.
 Now that forces were dynamically added, depending on where the ship steered it's speed would be amplified or dampened.

 <img width="2385" height="849" alt="Screenshot 2025-12-24 201632" src="https://github.com/user-attachments/assets/c1252340-91db-4905-8ffb-f8b122fa103b" /><br>
-*Figure 2: Pirate Ship with Buouys*
+*Figure 5: Pirate Ship with Buouys*

 The next system that was added was a splashing system.
 An advantage or Gerstner waves was that it was *really* easy to further displace vertices; I only needed to add the splash function to the preexisting Gerstner function.
 To do this, I created a custom node in the HLSL script that could create a splash and used generic wave propogation equations straight out of my mechanics class.

-  $ y(r, t) = A\sin(kr - \omega t) $
+  $\y(r, t) = A\sin(kr - \omega t) $

   where

-  $ r = \sqrt{(worldPos.x - waveOrigin.x)^2 + (worldPos.z - waveOrigin.z)^2} $
+  $\r = \sqrt{(worldPos.x - waveOrigin.x)^2 + (worldPos.z - waveOrigin.z)^2} $

   This wave equation was then multiplied by a a fadeOut and fadeIn equation, both of which simply go from 0 to 1 in a short period of time.
 Finally, the equation was passed into a lerp function, where the added height from the splash would go from y(r, t) to 0 in a set amount of time.
 The only thing I would change about this in the future would be changing the dampening of the splash to be a sigmoid instead of a linear function.
 Additionally, this function is **not** accurate to, for example, a cannonball splash.
 For correct physics, the vertices would need to follow Navier-Stokes equations upon the initial impact.
 The effect is still convincing when covered by particles and pixelated.

   Now onto coding the problem.
 This was my first time using HLSL.
 Naturally, there was a two hour period of diagnosing bugs as shader graph tried to access the wrong file.
 I am still not entirely sure why, but I chalked it up to poor internet and moved on.
-One of my project goals is to build a small DS-like console out of a Raspberry Pi and similar components.
+One of my future project goals is to build a small DS-like console out of a Raspberry Pi and similar components.
 When I do, I would like to import my Unity projects.
 Regardless of whether that comes to fruition, I designed this project with the ability to be run on a lightweight device.
 Because of this, I decided to limit the spawned waves with fixed arrays.
 This also made transferring data to materials easy.

   ```csharp
   #ifndef SPLASH_NODE